 About the Organization

 DUkes promotes ukulele culture at Drury University.
 We meet weekly for UkeJams, perform locally and internationally, and attend concerts and festivals.
 We perform on campus, at local churches, schools and community groups.
-We play the National Anthem for Springfield Cardinals games and this summer will represent Springfield Sister Cities in Isesaki, Japan.
 Mostly we love our weekly UkeJams where everyone is welcome regardless of skill level.
 Ukes are fun—that’s the point.

 How to Join